SihaoCheng/delayed_highmass_WDs_Gaia/README.md

 This repository is in construction and will be finished soon.
 If you want more information or have suggestions, please do not hesitate to contact me: s.cheng@jhu.edu

 Below is a demonstration of our two-population scenario of the Q branch.
-More animations illustrating the abnormal white dwarf cooling are in ./gif_animation/ and on my webpage https://pages.jh.edu/~scheng40/.
+The first population of white dwarfs cools normally, and the second population has an extra cooling delay on the Q branch.
+More animations illustrating this abnormal white-dwarf cooling are in "./gif_animation/" and on my webpage https://pages.jh.edu/~scheng40/.
 ![the two-population scenario of the Q branch](/gif_animation/gif_green.gif) ![the two-population scenario of the Q branch](/gif_animation/gif_orange.gif)